 Although both approaches are equally efficient, it is important to mention that not all patients qualify for the latter procedure.
 Complex cases of coronary artery disease, for instance, are not suitable for minimally invasive surgery, as a larger incision is usually required.

-Before coronary artery bypass surgery, the patient needs to undergo multiple tests and examination procedures which will accurately assess the complexity of their condition.
-Consequently, we can opt for the most appropriate surgical treatment approach, which will efficiently restore the function of their artery and heart.
+Before coronary artery bypass surgery, the patient needs to undergo multiple tests and examination procedures at the California Heart & Lung Surgery Center which will accurately assess the complexity of their condition.
+Consequently, Dr. Alexander Marmureanu can opt for the most appropriate surgical treatment approach, which will efficiently restore the function of their artery and heart.
 Two or more of the following tests and exams are recommended prior to coronary artery bypass surgery:

 Coronary artery bypass surgery (both open-heart and minimally invasive) is performed under general anesthesia and its duration varies between 3 and 6 hours, depending on the particularities of your condition.
 A cardiac arrest will be induced in order to temporarily stop your heart and lungs, whose functions will be taken over by a heart-lung machine (on-pump).
 A long incision in the middle of your sternum (chest bone) will be made for open-heart surgery, while the minimally invasive approach will involve several small incisions in your chest region as well.